muyangren907/flask_tg/readthedocs/concepts/strings.rst

 String-based Debugging
 ======================

-Debugging is *really* important.
-Telegram's API is really big and there are a lot of things that you should know.
+Debugging is *really* important. dxdmgch's API is really big and there are a lot of things that you should know.
 Such as, what attributes or fields does a result have?
 Well, the easiest thing to do is printing it: